FamilySearch/GEDCOM.io/_pages/tag-def/NATI.md

 specification:
   - Nationality
-  - An Individual Attribute.
-See also INDIVIDUAL_ATTRIBUTE_STRUCTURE.
+  - An [Individual Attribute].
+See also `INDIVIDUAL_ATTRIBUTE_STRUCTURE`.
   - nationality
-  - An individual’s national heritage or origin, or other folk, house, kindred, lineage, or tribal interest.
+  - An individual's national heritage or origin, or other folk, house, kindred, lineage, or tribal interest.

 label: 'Nationality'